-H1: Ceteris paribus, countries with larger district magnitude and lower thresholds for representation should have less corruption (the barriers-to-entry effect).
+lower thresholds for representation have less corruption (the barriers-to-entry effect).

-H2: Ceteris paribus, countries with a larger share of representatives elected as individuals rather than as members of lists should have less corruption (the career-concern effect).
+H2: Ceteris paribus, countries with a larger share of representatives elected as individuals rather than as members of lists have less corruption (the career-concern effect).

-H3: Ceteris paribus, plurality rule in single-member districts should be associated with less corruption than PR in large districts; moreover, corruption should be larger, the larger is political instability (the electoral-competition effect).
+H3: Ceteris paribus, plurality rule in single-member districts is associated with less corruption than PR in large districts; moreover, corruption is larger the larger is political instability (the electoral-competition effect).